(three weeks without Google)

 Neal Stephenson, Cryptonomicon

-The Internet as data highway – Daten-Autobahn; from the beginning this metaphor was smiled at contemptibly.
-German Chancellor Helmut Kohl rings in our ears and Al Gore is is unbearable self-righteousness.
+The Internet as data highway – Daten-Autobahn; from the beginning this metaphor was ridiculed.
+German Chancellor Helmut Kohl’s words ring in our ears as well as Al Gore in his unbearable self-righteousness.

 “I know that you’re not qualified to have an opinion about technical issues.”
-Waterhouse barks helplessly back; the sociologist – in his opinion lacking technological insights – should just not be able to give a qualified statement on the Internet!
+Waterhouse barks helplessly back; the sociologist -for him lacking technological insights- should just not be allowed to give a qualified statement about the Internet.

-But the picture of the highway is very well not that inappropriate for the Internet – however not so much, because data speeds along some backbones.
-It is rather that to build Highways you hat to plane away whole landscapes, and former remote spots suddenly become suburbs of the metropoles.
+After all, the picture of the highway is not at all inappropriate for the Internet, however, not so much because data speeds along some backbones at high velocity.
+It is rather that to build highways you have to plane away whole landscapes, and former remote spots suddenly become suburbs of the metropoles.

-And while regions connected to the highway get homogenised into one big periphery, the remaining land moves suddenly far away.
-People without a car loose their connection – in the very sense of the word.
+And while regions connected to the highway get melted into one big periphery, other places move suddenly far away.
+People without a car lose their connection – in the very sense of the word.

-The tendency to plane down, to grade, to misappropriate on the one hand, and marginalise on the other which comes with the Information Highway, has to get opposed by a framework that gives everybody the same chance to use the Net and at the same time preserves the multitude of opinions, and counteracts homogenisation by “affirmative action” on minorities.
+The tendency to plane down, to grade, to misappropriate, on the one hand, and to marginalise on the other, which comes with the Information Highway, has to get opposed by a framework that gives everybody the same chance to use the Net and at the same time preserves the multitude of opinions and counteracts homogenisation by “affirmative action” on minorities.

 In the meantime I have not been using search engines for three weeks.
 I am not strict with that – one week, or three, or for ever – this is likely the same.
-I have to date not reached a point at which it would be hard to get perfectly oriented in the Internet, and in the real world without Google.
+I have to date not reached a point at which it would be hard to get perfectly oriented in the Internet and in the real world as well without Google.

 In Google’s system, I see the Information Superhighway – for the better and the worse- come to perfection.
 Everything gets in reach, everything can become visible and accessible.
 Everything gets planed into a hit-list, changing the world into the wall of billboards as in Max Frisch’s quote above.